Secure Socket Layer (SSL) and Transport Layer Security (TLS) are protocols designed to provide the security between the web server and web browser.

-SSL can be conceptually considered as an additional layer in the TCP/IP protocol suite.
+SSL layer can be notionally considered as a supplementary in the TCP/IP protocol suite.
 The SSL layer is positioned between the application layer and the transport layer.
 Here at first, the application layer data is passed to the SSL layer.
 Then, SSL layer performs encryption on the data received from the application layer and also adds its own encryption information header called as, SSL header (SH) to the encrypted data.
 After this, the SSL layer data becomes the input for the transport layer.
 It adds its own header and passes it on to the internet layer and so on.
 This process happens exactly the way it happens in the case of normal TCP/IP data transfer.
-Finally, when the data reaches the physical layer, it is sent in the form of voltage pulses across the transmission medium.
+Finally, when the data arrives at the physical layer, it is transmitted in the voltage pulses form along the transmission medium.

-At the receiver’s end, the process happens quite similar to how it happens in the case of a normal TCP/IP connection until it reaches the new SSL layer.
-The SSL layer at the receiver’s end removes the SSL header (SH), decrypts the encrypted data and gives the plain text back to the application layer of the receiving computer.
+At the receiver’s end, the procedure is quite similar to how it happens in the case of a normal TCP/IP connection until it reaches the new SSL layer.
+The SSL layer at the receiver’s end eliminate the SSL header (SH), decrypts the encrypted data and return the plain text back to the application layer of the receiving computer.

 How SSL works?

-The three sub-protocols that constitute the overall working of the SSL protocol are-
+The three sub-protocols that form the overall functioning of the SSL protocol are-

 - Handshake protocols: It is actually made up of four phases.